akanadocs/docs-test/sp/performance-tuning.md

 If you decide to increase the memory settings, first find the existing settings.

-In the **RegisterContainerService.bat** file, the existing 32-bit settings:
+In the **RegisterContainerServiceYAJWS.bat** file, the existing 32-bit settings:

 ```
 set JAVA_MEM=--JvmMx 1024